a-ng-d/figma-ui-color-palette/README.md

 - Choose the caption display－real time editing.
 - Edit the starting colors:
   - By tweaking both the hexadecimal code and LCH parameters
-  - By renaming the color
+  - By renaming or removing a color
+  - By adding a new color to the palette
 - Click `Create local styles` to create Figma document local styles from every color of the palette
 - Click `Update the local styles` to update every edited colors already declared as local style